learning-from-play/learning-from-play.github.io/draft.md

 Intuitively, $\mathcal{L}_{KL}$ forces the plan distribution output by the planner $\Psi$ to place high probability on actual latent plans recognized during play.
 Simultaneously it enforces a regular geometry over codes output by the plan recognizer $\Phi$, allowing plausible plans to be sampled at test time from regions of latent space that have high probability under the conditional prior $\Psi$.

 **Resampling latent plans at test time**&nbsp;&nbsp;
 Note that at training time, $s_i$ simply corresponds to the first state in the sampled sequence $\tau$.
 At test time, we allow the agent to resample latent plans at frequency $\kappa$ (matching the planning horizon it was trained with).
 That is, it is free to replan using the current state $s_i$ and fixed goal state $s_g$ every $\kappa$ steps.
 In our experiments, our agent gets observations and takes low-level actions at 30hz.
 We set $\kappa$ to 32, meaning that the agent replans at roughly $1$hz.
-See Fig. \ref{fig:inference} for details.
+See Fig. 5 for details.

 **Task agnostic, goal and latent plan conditioned policy**&nbsp;&nbsp;
 Here we describe how we train our task-agnostic policy to achieve user-specified goals.
 Our policy $\pi$, parameterized by $\theta_\pi$, is an RNN that takes as input current state $s_t$, goal state $s_g$, and a sampled latent plan $z$, and outputs action $a_t$.